 In October 2018, Janssen Pharmaceuticals filed a motion to settle many of the 1,100 Invokana lawsuits against the company.
 According to a motion to established a qualified settlement fund filed on October 16, 2018, the Invokana settlement amount is confidential.

 Full details of the settlement are still being negotiated as of December 2018.

 Can I File an Invokana Lawsuit?

-If you or a loved one has experienced one of the following severe side effects after being prescribed Invokana, you may be able to file a legal claim:
+If you or a loved one has experienced Fournier’s gangrene after being prescribed Invokana, you may be able to file a legal claim.

 What Compensation Is Available for Invokana Lawsuits?